Average and Expected Distortion of Voronoi Paths and Scapes: Mixed Regularity

 \section{Mixed Regularity}

 Taking the union of progressively more tiles, we eventually cover all of $\Rspace^d \times \Grass{p}{d}$.
-However, at each step some of the points miss some of the directions, and which directions are covered depends on the mosaic.
-For what follows, we require a mild regularity condition for this tiling.
-For a set $\Omega \subseteq \Rspace^d$ we call a tile a \emph{boundary tile of $\Omega$} if its projection to $\Rspace^d$ contains at least one point inside and at least one point outside $\Omega$. \begin{definition}[Mixed Regularity] Let $A \subseteq \Rspace^d$ be locally finite.
+However, at each step {during this construction}, some of the points miss some of the directions, and which directions are covered depends on the mosaic.
+In what follows, we require a mild regularity condition for this tiling.
+For a set $\Omega \subseteq \Rspace^d$, we call a tile a \emph{boundary tile} of $\Omega$ if its projection to $\Rspace^d$ contains at least one point inside and at least one point outside $\Omega$. \begin{definition}[Mixed Regularity] Let $A \subseteq \Rspace^d$ be locally finite.
 We say that $A$ has the property of \emph{mixed regularity} if, for any $p$, the total measure of the boundary $p$-tiles of a $d$-ball of radius $R$ centered at the origin is $o(R^d)$. \end{definition}

 Note that $\conv{A} = \Rspace^d$ is necessary for $A$ to have the mixed regularity property.
 Indeed, if $\conv{A}$ does not cover $\Rspace^d$, then there exists an unbounded Voronoi cell and thus a tile with infinite measure.
-Motivated by the analysis in Section~\ref{sec:3}, we give some sufficient conditions for a set $A \subseteq \Rspace^d$ to satisfy the mixed regularity property. \begin{lemma}[Sufficient Conditions] A locally finite set $A \subseteq \Rspace^d$ has the mixed regularity property if one of the following holds: \begin{enumerate} \item The radii of all circumspheres of top-dimensional Delaunay cells are bounded. \item Each ball in $\Rspace^d$ of radius greater than $R_0$ contains a point of $A$. \item There is a function $g(R) = o(R)$ such that every ball of radius $g(R)$ that intersects the $d$-ball of radius $R$ centered at the origin contains at least one point of $A$. \end{enumerate} \end{lemma}
+Motivated by the analysis in Section~\ref{sec:3}, we give some sufficient conditions for a set $A \subseteq \Rspace^d$ to have the mixed regularity property: \begin{lemma}[Sufficient Conditions] A locally finite set $A \subseteq \Rspace^d$ has the mixed regularity property if one of the following holds: \begin{enumerate} \item the radii of all circumspheres of top-dimensional Delaunay cells are bounded; \item each ball in $\Rspace^d$ of radius greater than {some finite} $R_0$ contains a point of $A$; \item there is a function $g(R) = o(R)$ such that every ball of radius $g(R)$ that intersects the $d$-ball of radius $R$ centered at the origin contains at least one point of $A$. \end{enumerate} \end{lemma}

-Conditions 1 and 2 are equivalent, while the last one is weaker.
-We finish the section with an application to Poisson point processes. \begin{lemma}[Mixed Regularity in Expectation] A stationary Poisson point process $A \subseteq \Rspace^d$ satisfies the mixed regularity property in expectation; that is: the total \emph{expected} measure of the boundary tiles of a $d$-ball of radius $R$ centered at the origin is $o(R^d)$. \end{lemma}
+Conditions~1 and 2 are equivalent, while Condition~3 is weaker.
+We finish this section with an application to Poisson point processes: \begin{lemma}[Mixed Regularity in Expectation] A stationary Poisson point process, $A \subseteq \Rspace^d$, has the mixed regularity property in expectation; that is: the total \emph{expected} measure of the boundary tiles of a $d$-ball with radius $R$ centered at the origin is $o(R^d)$. \end{lemma}